EPOGEN® (epoetin alfa) HCP Information

 • Discontinue following the completion of a chemotherapy course.

-Perisurgery
+Perisurgery (EPOGEN®):

 • Due to increased risk of Deep Venous Thrombosis (DVT), DVT prophylaxis is recommended.

-• EPOGEN® is contraindicated in patients with:
+• ARANESP® and EPOGEN® are contraindicated in patients with:

 • Uncontrolled hypertension

-• Serious allergic reactions to EPOGEN®
+• Serious allergic reactions to ARANESP® or EPOGEN®

 • EPOGEN® from multidose vials contains benzyl alcohol and is contraindicated in neonates, infants, pregnant women, and lactating women.